SSabitli/SNA-Group-7/README.md

 ## R Package Requirements

 -   The `snafun` package that can be remotely downloaded from the [SNAfun GitHub Repo](https://github.com/SNAnalyst/SNAfun)
-    -   The dependencies of `snafun` are required for the proper functioning of the scripts
+    -   The dependencies of `snafun` are also required for the proper functioning of the scripts
 -   `here` package to locate relevant directories using the local `.Rpoj` file
 -   `igraph`, `sna`, and `network` to undertake network modelling
 -   `viridis` for the colour palette